 print (format(c))

-Assign values in the parameter assignment area.
-Then, you can reference the built-in parameter `var1` and the custom parameters `var2` and `var3` in the code.
-After you add the dictionary object, the parameters are referenced as args['var1'], args['var2'], and args['var3'].
-The following examples show how to assign the values:
+As shown in the figure above, assign values to parameters in the parameter assignment area.
+Then, reference the built-in parameter var1 and the custom parameters var2 and var3 in the code invocation area.
+After a dictionary object is added, the parameters are referenced as args['var1'], args['var2'], and args['var3'].
+An assignment example is as follows:

-For more information about how to configure and use scheduling parameters, see the Configure scheduling properties for a node section of the "Scheduling properties" topic.
-For more information about how to assign custom parameters to custom variables, see Supported formats of scheduling parameters.
+For more information about how to configure and use scheduling parameters, see the Configure node scheduling properties section of the "Scheduling properties" topic.
+For more information about how to assign custom parameters to custom variables, see Sources and expressions of scheduling parameters.

 You are not allowed to specify custom variable names for common Shell nodes.
 The variables must be named based on their ordinal numbers, such as $1, $2, and $3.
 If the number of parameters reaches or exceeds 10, use ${Number} to declare the excess variables.
 For example, use ${10} to declare the tenth variable.